 Understanding Uninsured/Underinsured Motorist Coverage

-Uninsured/Underinsured motorist insurance (“UM’) will cover you in the event that another driver causes an automobile accident and the driver has no bodily injury (BI) insurance or has less coverage than the value of your claim.
-UM/UIM is a critical optional coverage to have because it’s usually the most irresponsible drivers who have little or no insurance.
+Uninsured/Underinsured motorist insurance (“UM’) is a critical optional coverage that you add to your own policy that will cover you in the event that another driver causes an automobile accident and the driver has no bodily injury (BI) insurance or has less coverage than the value of your claim.
+With an estimated 23% of Florida drivers driving with no insurance at all you should consider this coverage mandatory.

-Usually, when we meet with new clients, they think they have UM/UIM because they were told they have “Full Coverage”.
+Often, when we meet with new clients, they think they have UM/UIM because they were told they have “Full Coverage”.
 Unfortunately, in the industry, “Full Coverage” is referred to as “Fools Coverage”.
-This is because “full coverage” usually means the absolute minimum required by Florida law.
-Florida law only requires personal injury protection and property damage coverage.
+This is because “full coverage” usually means the absolute minimum required by Florida law, which consists of personal injury protection and property damage coverage.

 Question Categories: